Self-Supervised Audio-Visual Representation Learning with Relaxed Cross-Modal Synchronicity: Hyperparameters and Training Details

-\textbf{Ablation Parameters.} In the ablation study, we keep the training setup exactly identical across all the variants, with the exception of the learning rates, which we tune to find the best performance for that particular variant.
-For example, we set the base learning rate for visual-only and audio-only models as $0.0001$ and $0.00001$ respectively.
-Next, the predictor learning rates are set to $0.001$ and $0.0001$ for the visual-only and audio-only variants.
+~ In the ablation study, we keep the training setup exactly identical across all the variants, with the exception of the learning rates, which we tune to find the best performance for that particular variant.
+For example, we set the base learning rate for $\loss_{v1v2}$ and $\loss_{a1a2}$models as $0.0001$ and $0.00001$ respectively.
+Next, the predictor learning rates are set to $0.001$ and $0.0001$ for the $\loss_{v1v2}$ and $\loss_{a1a2}$ variants.

-\subsubsection{Full Finetuning Details}
+\subsection{Full Finetuning Details}

-The full finetuning hyperparameters for both the benchmarks are presented in Table \ref{stab:params_downstream}.
+The full fine-tuning hyperparameters for both benchmarks are presented in Table \ref{stab:params_downstream}.
 We use a batch size of $32$ for the $32$-frame input and $64$ for the $8$-frame input.
-We use an SGD optimizer with multi-step learning rate scheduler to finetune the video backbones.
+We use an SGD optimizer with a multi-step learning rate scheduler to finetune the video backbones.
 Please note that we perform the full finetuning on a single Nvidia RTX-6000 GPU.